 Indeed, Maier was a runner-up in the prestigious Fritz Walter awards for young German players in 2018.
 Taking the silver medal to Havertz’s gold, Maier’s progress with his club side Hertha Berlin was recognised.

 More of a holding player, Maier has yet to score a competitive goal for Hertha and although his career is perhaps yet to take off in the manner expected, he has already been linked with a move to clubs such as Barcelona, Bayern Munich, Manchester United and Arsenal.

 A regular for Germany at every level from U15 to U21, the two-footed Maier has aspirations for a senior call-up in the near future.

 Felix Uduokhai is a twenty-one-year-old defender currently turning out for Vfl Wolfsburg after being transferred from 1860 Munich in 2017.

-Capped at U19, U20 and U21 levels for Germany, Uduokhai has reportedly turned down offers to play for Nigeria, whom he qualifies for through his Nigerian mother.
+Capped at U19, U20 and U21 levels for Germany, Uduokhai has reportedly turned down offers to play for Nigeria, which he qualifies for through his Nigerian mother.

 A strong and athletic player, Uduokhai is a composed presence in the heart of Wolfsburg’s defence and his style of play has seen him compared with Bayer Leverkusen’s Jonathan Tah, and Bayern München’s Jérôme Boateng.